MichaelHDesigns/tree/README.md

 Edit
 npm install
 Run the Application
-Start the backend and frontend servers:
+Start both the backend and frontend servers:

 bash
 Copy
 Edit
 npm start
+This will start:

-This will start the Express server on http://localhost:5000 and the React app on http://localhost:3000.
+The Express server on http://localhost:5000
+The React app on http://localhost:3000
 How to Use
 Add User Data:
 On the homepage, enter your username, email, and link details (title and URL).